-Mirror Lake Highway or State Route 150 is the highest asphalted road and a popular scenic route in Utah, 80 km (50 mi) east of Salt Lake City.
-Starting from Kamas (some 20 minutes from Park City) the road winds through the Wasatch-Cache National Forest and into the Uinta Mountains to the Wyoming/Utah border.
-It features many picnic areas, scenic viewpoints, fishing lakes, and campgrounds.
-The highest point of Mirror Lake Highway is the Bald Mountain Pass, 3,257 m (10,687 ft).
-After the pass, the road descends to Mirror Lake and Bear River Ranger Station.
-From there, the road runs parallel the Bear River and on to Evanston, Wyoming.
+Mirror Lake Highway or State Route 150 is the highest asphalted road and a popular scenic byway in Utah, 50 miles (80 km) east of Salt Lake City.
+Starting from Kamas (some 20 minutes from Park City) the road winds through the Uinta-Wasatch-Cache National Forest and into the Uinta Mountains to the Wyoming/Utah border.
+The road passes farms, ranches, green meadows, and rugged rock formations.
+You'll discover picnic areas, scenic viewpoints, fishing lakes, and campgrounds.
+Also, Wasatch-Cache National Forest section of the drive features exciting hairpin corners and steep grades, as well as stunning mountain views.